 Our biannual journal, The Clarity Journal, is the leading source of plain language news and research from across the globe.
 The journal features the latest plain language research, practical advice, before-and-after examples, success stories, campaign strategies and much more.

 The Clarity Journal is distributed free to members, keeping you up-to-date and informed of changes and trends in plain language and clear communication.
+Become a member to access the most recent journals.

 Contact our Editor-in-Chief at editor@clarity-international.org for advertising, article submissions and enquiries.